 In collaboration with Dr. Murray Mittleman and other members of the Cardiovascular Epidemiology Research Unit, Dr. Mukamal's work has examined determinants of incident coronary heart disease, stroke, peripheral arterial disease, and dementia, predictors of post-MI mortality, subclinical atherosclerosis, novel cardiovascular risk factors, and the interrelationships of lifestyle factors with common genetic variation in candidate biochemical pathways.
 The group also has methodological expertise in studying acute triggers of cardiovascular events, including particulate air pollution and alcohol consumption.
-In addition, Dr. Mukamal directed a pilot randomized controlled trial of black tea consumption with the BIDMC General Clinical Research Center, and he is currently directing a similar NIH-funded randomized controlled trial of alcohol consumption on novel cardiovascular risk factors and MRI-assessed aortic atherosclerosis.
+In addition, Dr. Mukamal has directed a series of focused randomized physiological trials with the BIDMC General Clinical Research Center, including black tea, alcohol, and DHA, a long-chain omega-3 fatty acid.

 , in addition to their interests in the interactions of race with obesity, have also examined cardiovascular risk.
 Using data from the Atherosclerosis Risk in Communities study, Dr. Fowler-Brown has demonstrated the importance of health insurance for cardiovascular risk prevention and, in conjunction with Dr. Mukamal, has studied the association of parity with risk of diabetes among women.
 Dr. Wee has studied the effects of obesity on cardiovascular risk factors and on prognosis of coronary heart disease.